Oakland Athletics relocation to Las Vegas: Post-agreement and approval

 By November, the Schools Over Stadiums' petition to put SB1 on the 2024 ballot was rejected by Nevada District Judge James Todd Russell, who said that the plaintiffs would have to refile their referendum petition with the full text of SB1 or appeal the decision in a higher court on Tuesday.
 On November 9, Athletics fans sent boxes to 29 MLB owners containing paraphernalia urging them to vote no. On November 14, the committee issued a report on the viability of Las Vegas as a baseball market to the other MLB owners in Arlington.
 Although the report posed questions about Las Vegas as an MLB city, the Athletics move was expected to be approved by the entire league and there was no organized opposition.
 Amid the vote, Schools Over Stadiums filed a lawsuit to overturn SB1 after the failed effort to put the legislation on the ballot, led by the local teachers union.

 At the meeting, Manfred made a recommendation, and the owners unanimously voted to approve the move.
+In December, the Stadium Authority and the Las Vegas Convention and Visitors Authority confirmed that the stadium will open by 2028.

 Vote aftermath

 On November 28, 2023, the non-profit fan group Oakland 68s created the Oakland Ballers, a team in the independent, MLB-affiliated Pioneer League began play in 2024.
 The team was established in response to the Athletics' move to Las Vegas and is modeled after their time in Oakland right down to sharing the same color scheme and logo including its abbreviated name.

 By March 2024, new renderings of the ballpark were revealed to the public.
 They showed a fixed roof inspired by traditional baseball pennants, multi-tiered seating, the world's largest cable-net window facing Las Vegas Boulevard, a jumbotron, and a three-acre plaza.
 The design was created by the Denmark-based Bjarke Ingels Group and HNTB.

-On April 2, 2024, the Tropicana Las Vegas closed; it was demolished in October to make way for the Athletics' new ballpark.
+On April 2, 2024, the Tropicana Las Vegas permanently closed after 57 years of operation; it was demolished in October to make way for the Athletics' new ballpark.

 On April 4, 2024, the Athletics reached an agreement with the San Francisco Giants and their Triple-A affiliate, the Sacramento River Cats, to play at Sutter Health Park in West Sacramento, beginning in 2025.

 In May 2024, the Athletics hired investment firm Galatiotio Sports Partners to help raise $500 million for the ballpark.
 By May 14, the Supreme Court of Nevada rejected Schools Over Stadiums' effort to put public funding for the Athletics' new ballpark on the ballot.

+In January 2026, the Athletics' applications to trademark the terms "Las Vegas Athletics" and "Vegas Athletics" were denied by the United States Patent and Trademark Office, which cited the generic nature of the term "athletics."